hilel14/dotnet-jenkins-hello/README.md

 ## Steps to recreate the exercise

-* Open terminal and run the command `kubectl apply -f jenkins-setup.yaml`
+* Run script `setup/setup.sh` to create a custom Jenkins Docker image and deploy it as K8S service.
-* Perform some Jenkins post-installation tasks
+* Perform some Jenkins post-installation tasks:
   * Access Jenkis controller from your browser at: http://${node_ip}:32000 and login as Administrator
   * Install suggested plugins and add admin user
+  * Add Docker Hub Credentials to Jenkins
   * Create a new Pipeline project.
 Important configuration:
     * Pipeline script from SCM
     * Repository URL: https://github.com/hilel14/dotnet-jenkins-hello